shahrajabian/shahrajabian/README.md

 ## 🚀 Research Interests

 I am particularly interested in the following areas:
-- Safe Learning-Based Control
+- Control Theory
+- Model Predictive Control,
-- Intelligent Decision-Making and Control
+- Safe Learning-Based Decision-Making and Control
-- Model Predictive Control
+- Trustworthy AI and Assured Autonomy in Cyber-Physical Systems
 - Data-Driven Modeling and Control
-- Safety-Critical Systems
-- Assured Autonomous Systems and Robotics

 I believe that integrating learning-based, predictive, and data-driven methods can lead to reliable performance in complex real-world applications while ensuring safety.